pnp/blog/content/post/power-platform-extensibility/Dataverse.md

 ### Constraints and limitations

-Plug-ins  on events **aren’t the best approach ifyou must  listen to events on multiple tables** to complete a single business event like Close Inspection.
+Plug-ins  on events **are not the best approach if you must  listen to events on multiple tables** to complete a single business event like Close Inspection.
 Consider a **Dataverse  custom API instead of having plug-ins on multiple tables.**
 [Disadvantages](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/plug-ins#disadvantages-of-plug-ins) of plug-ins: